varadars/varadars/README.md

 ## Hi there 👋

+I'm Jimmy and I'm a CS student and a Notion Consultant! <br>

+You can check out my Youtube here --> https://www.youtube.com/@magazinerolls <br>

 <!--
 **varadars/varadars** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.